ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.26 07/05/2022 =
+* BUG: TOC loading method should be same for CSS and JS #199
+* BUG: Custom width option should come after selecting the User Define option #201
+* BUG: Function added to front.js but not present in front.min.js #202
+* BUG: The custom heading is not working with WP Bakery page builder #205
+* BUG: TOC not working in the Avada themes in widgets #206
+* BUG: Headers in content of shortcodes are not getting showing up in TOC #209
+* BUG: TOC broken for non-English titles #211

 = 2.0.25 06/27/2022 =
 * TWEAK: Added Migration from Table of Contents Plus and LuckyWP Table of Contents #160